angrycub/katacoda-scenarios/securing-nomad/enable-acls/step13.md

+## Application Developer persona

 First, set the active token to your test app-dev token.
-You can extract it from the files that you created above.
+You can extract it from the files that you created earlier.

 ```
 export NOMAD_TOKEN=$(awk '/Secret/ {print $4}' app-dev.token)